International Divorce Matters

 Expert Legal Guidance for Your International Divorce

 Call a dedicated Las Vegas divorce attorney for assistance with your divorce or divorce related matter.
 Our expert divorce lawyers in Las Vegas are ready to lead you through all aspects of your divorce case, including residency determinations, alimony, property division, child custody disputes, and all other related issues.
-Divorce lawyers Jennifer V. Abrams and Vincent Mayo offer courtesy phone consultations at no charge.
-Call 702-222-4021 to speak directly with one of them and get the answers to your important divorce matter concerns.
+They will help you decide if a consultation is right for you.
+Call our office at 702-222-4021 to personally speak with one of them.